ArchCWithClasses/MachineRecon/README.md

 I have added the customWordlist.txt that I use for directory busting, to this repository.
 It is a combination of the /usr/share/seclists/Discovery/Web-Content/big.txt and /usr/share/seclists/Discovery/Web-Content/directory-list-2.3-small.txt wordlists.
 I have removed duplicates from the list but you will have to change the location to fit your machine.

-Siting tools used by machinerecon.sh
+Citing tools used by machinerecon.sh

 nmap
 https://github.com/nmap/nmap